What's the difference between Bing Ads and Google Ads?

 People use Google or Bing for virtually identical reasons - they want to find something.

 While Bing has about 5% of the market share in NZ, it has around 20% of the marketing in USA.
-As Microsoft expands Windows 10, Skype, XBox and other parts of their ecosystem.
-Bing is baked-in as the default search tool, so many people are becoming comfortable with Bing.
+As Microsoft expands Windows 10, Skype, Outlook, XBox and other parts of their ecosystem.
+Bing is baked-in as the default search tool, so many people are becoming comfortable with using it.

 Bing, and Bing Ads have adopted a Me Too approach, with the user experience and advertising offering being as close to those of Google as the lawyers allow.

 In our experience, the post click behaviour (ie sales, leads, downloads or signups) is almost identical to Google Ads.